Q: Is this really something that I can do on my own, especially if I don’t speak Italian?

 No – There is no minimal time established.
 However, you will find that most leases are for no less than 6 months in duration.
 While it is possible for you to leave the country during your residency and still maintain residency status, it is important that you remain available at least until the Questura physically validates you are residing there.
 Keep in mind, though, that they may check more than once, particularly if the comune is concerned that you are not truly residing in Italy, rather just declaring residency solely for the purpose of applying there when not truly living there.

-Can you use a B&B, Condo or short-term rental as your residency address?
+Can you use a B&B or hotel as your residency address?

-It depends on the comune.
-Since you cannot apply for recognition until after you have residency, you have to first get through the residency process.
+No. Since you cannot apply for recognition until after you have residency, you have to first get through the residency process.
 For most clerks, these would not be sufficient proof that you are taking up permanent residency in Italy.
-Most clerks will insist that you enroll as a resident either with a letter of hospitality from a friend or family member or on a rental contract of a certain duration.
+They will that you enroll as a resident either with a letter of hospitality from a friend or family member or on a rental contract of a certain duration.
 You can sometimes convince the clerk to move forward with processing your residency application on a short-term rental with the idea that you are still searching for your long term home; however, not all clerks will work with you on this.